GPlates/GPlates/doc-python-api/sample-code/pygplates_import_geometries_and_assign_plate_ids.rst

                 print 'Line %d: Ignoring point - cannot read lon/lat values.' % line_number
                 continue

-            # Create a pygplates point from the latitude and longitude, and add it to our list of points.
+            # Create a pyGPlates point from the latitude and longitude, and add it to our list of points.
-            # Note that pygplates uses the opposite (lat/lon) order to GMT (lon/lat).
+            # Note that pyGPlates uses the opposite (lat/lon) order to GMT (lon/lat).
             input_points.append(pygplates.PointOnSphere(lat, lon))

     # Create a feature for each point we read from the input file.